View Sondra Turow's Obituary on SFGate.com and share memories

 She was an avid reader and you could count on her to let you know the best books and belonged to book clubs.
 Sandy took gourmet cooking classes to spice up her entertaining at home and her cocktail and dinner party events were the envy of many.
 Sandy was a very warm and witty person telling hilarious naughty stories, creating memorable events in the most fun and classic manner.
 Sandy was also the person everyone could count on to know the latest culinary hot spot in San Francisco.

-Sandy is preceded in death by her parents, Adeline and Harold Cohen and her brother Lewis Cohen.
+Sandy is preceded in death by her parents, Adeline and Harold Cohon and her brother Lewis Cohon.

-Sandy is survived by a step-son, Joshua Turow, who was 5 years old at the time of her marriage to Earl.
+Sandy is survived by a step-son, Joshua Turow, who was 5 years old at the time of her marriage to Earle.
 Sandy loved being referred to by Josh as his "other mother".
 She was a Giants fan and enjoyed attending home games with Josh.
+Sandy was thrilled to witness Josh's marriage to Lynette, just this past July.
 She is also survived by a multitude of friends that she called her chosen family.

 Many wonderful things could be said about Sandy, but words are soon forgotten.
 She will be remembered by many as a loyal and best friend, a confidant, a friend rich with life experiences and wisdom.
 Many knew her as an active fund raiser for many charities, generous with her time and always available for her friends.
 The example that she set for her friends and those around her will forever be with us.
 Her unwritten words of kindness and good deeds will live long in the minds of those that knew her.
 The world belongs to those who try to make their dreams come true.
 Sandy never stopped searching for those dreams and shared in all of her friends struggles and dreams that came true.